-7.8 Neck rings
+7.7 Neck rings

-When a neck ring is provided, it shall be sufficiently strong and made of material compatible with that of the cylinder and shall be securely attached by a method other than welding, brazing or soldering.
+When a neck ring is provided, it shall be of material compatible with that of the cylinder and shall be securely attached by a method other than welding, brazing or soldering.

-The manufacturer shall ensure that the axial load to remove the neck-ring is greater than 10 times the weight of the empty cylinder, but not less than 1 000 N and that the torque to turn the neck ring is greater than 100 Nm.
+The manufacturer shall ensure that the axial load to remove the neck ring is greater than 10 times the weight of the empty cylinder and not less than 1 000 N and that the torque to turn the neck ring is greater than 100 Nm.

-7.9 Design drawing
+7.8 Design drawing

 A fully dimensioned drawing shall be prepared, which includes the specification of the material and details relevant to the design of the permanent fittings.
-Dimensions of non-safety related fittings can be agreed on between the customer and manufacturer and need not be shown on the design drawing.
+Dimensions of non-safety related fittings can be agreed between the customer and manufacturer and need not be shown on the design drawing.